 Hear more about our plans with the 1851 Trust's Education Team.

-The impact of this project will be an internationally enhanced understanding by young people in historical and contemporary marine engineering and technology issues and widened use and knowledge of HEC archive resources.
-This will have the added benefit of inspiring interest within the next generation of maritime careers as well as promoting interest in archives.
-The Roadshows and online teaching resources will also lead to improved educational outcomes globally.
-Through being accessible to all, the 1851 Trust inspire more young people to imagine an exciting future in technology and engineering.
-Their activities create an environment where young people can engage with science and engineering outside a traditional learning space.
+The impact of this project helped enhance the understanding by young people in historical and contemporary marine engineering and technology issues and widened use and knowledge of HEC archive resources.
+They also helped inspire interest in the next generation of maritime careers.
+The Roadshows and online teaching resources also lead to improved educational outcomes globally.
+Through being accessible to all, the 1851 Trust inspired more young people to imagine an exciting future in technology and engineering.
+Their activities created an environment where young people could engage with science and engineering outside a traditional learning space.

-The 1851 Trust will also support and help to raise the profile of the HEC archive materials and their educational relevance by creating a new digital resource each year which illustrate a different HEC archive story that links to contemporary issues.
-In this way the project will help to exponentially increase the number of people using HEC collections, both physically and digitally.
+The 1851 Trust supported and helped to raise the profile of the HEC archive materials and their educational relevance by creating a new digital resource each year that illustrated a different HEC archive story that linked to contemporary issues.

 From Plymouth and Cardiff, to Leeds, Liverpool and Loughborough, The 1851 Trust summer roadshows in 2019 opened another generation of young people’s eyes to exciting new opportunities.
 Using the inspiration of Sir Ben Ainslie’s British America’s Cup Challenge, INEOS TEAM UK, school students from deprived areas enjoyed hands-on STEM challenges and investigations, researched hull shapes using yacht plans from the HEC archive and designed and their own wind turbines and micro race boats.
 Each student then took to the water experiencing sailing for themselves and really bringing the science to life.